 And if we observe things closely, the answers are all there.
 My own sense is that, public health and well-being as a key priority should be embedded in the whole of the government function and agencies, not just the department of health.
 Also the policy makers including of the central banks as well as regulators should give public health and well-being the same priority, as they would do give to the stability and well-being of the global financial markets.
 There are clear lessons from the global financial crisis of 2008-2009, in my view, the crash of Lehman Brother probably saved the global financial markets.
 The reason being, before the Lehman event, the policy makers were quite complacent.
 In fact, they were caught napping.

-My sincere hope is that, the governments in the developed won’t be called out for their initial response to the crisis.
+My sincere hope is that, the governments in the developed world won’t be called out for their initial response to the crisis.
 So in way, the tragedy unfolding in Italy is probably the Lehman event for the governments, in terms of corona virus related pandemic.
 Countries in the developed didn’t really learn much from China’s experience.
 I believe, a solid response for combating the pandemic will have to consist of whole-of-the-Govt and whole-of-the- society including the global financial markets.
 And that’s why, personally I am in favour of suspending the stock markets for a period of two – three weeks, so all the focus could then be deployed on combating the pandemic, and keeping people safe.
 Without people, there will be no nation, economy or financial markets for that matter.
 Also people will have to be given tangible relief, in terms of helping them manage their expenses and loss of income, and here financial institutions as well as utility companies can help by being more pragmatic.

 Also technology will have to play a key role in helping us create and conceive faster response.
 I believe genetic profiling of the population will become a necessity, so the most vulnerable in the society could be given immediate priority, in case of a future pandemic or virus, and therefore get ahead or stay head of the crisis.